openvinotoolkit/openvino/docs/gapi/face_beautification.md

 # Implementing a Face Beautification Algorithm {#openvino_docs_gapi_face_beautification}

 ## Introduction
-In this tutorial you will learn:
+Purpouse of this tutorial is to describe:

 * Basics of a sample face beautification algorithm;
 * How to infer different networks inside a pipeline with G-API;